Ordering copies of archives

 - In accordance with copyright legislation, the National Archives provides copies of documents for the purposes of research or private study.

 - Copies can be ordered in person in the Reading Room or by post.
-We do not accept orders by telephone.
-At present we do not accept orders by email but we hope to introduce this facility later in 2013.
+We do not accept orders by telephone or email.

 - All copying is carried out by National Archives staff using overhead scanners.

 - Copies can be made of most loose documents and of some bound volumes.
 In some cases it is not possible to copy large or fragile items and alternatives should be discussed with the Duty Archivist.
 Many maps and plans cannot be copied.

 - The National Archives does not carry out research on behalf of members of the public but research can be commissioned from private researchers and for further details, please see the list of Genealogy researchers.
 Please note that the National Archives does not accept any responsibility for either the work done or the fees charged by any of the researchers listed.

 - See the Summary of fees for the main charges and the National Archives (Fees) Regulations 2012 for the full list.

 Ordering copies in the Reading Room - credit card facilities are available to those paying for copies in person in the Reading Room